-Commercial photography covers a multitude of areas; from architecture to products and portraits.
+Commercial photography covers a multitude of areas; from property and interiors to products and portraits/corporate headshots.

-My style as a photographer is typified by the constant presence of natural light – helping to set the scene for creative, candid photography that can really help a business, person or scene stand out.
+My style as a photographer is typified by the constant presence of natural light – helping to set the scene for creative, candid photography that can really help a business, product, person, or interior stand out.

 Getting Light ‘Right’

 Light is one of the most important aspects of photography.
 Understanding it (and the effects it can have on your imagery) can make the difference between an image that is distinctly average and utterly spectacular.

 It can take years to master, even for professional photographers, and while there may be a number of tools available to ‘aid’ photographers when it comes to creating the right light – from fluorescent bulbs and flashes to umbrellas and diffusers – there really isn’t anything that can beat natural light, in my opinion.

 Natural light can however, change as quickly as the wind – day by day, hour by hour.
 This is why you will often hear stories of me awaking at the crack of dawn, wandering around at dusk or whizzing off when the sun comes up to start or continue a shoot.

 But this is all part and parcel of a professional photographer’s job – in order to convey the right image or message, the quality of the natural light – harsh or soft, warm or cool – has to be right.